 Teaching a few lectures

 Decide what university population could benefit from your talk.
 That is, in what department would you like to lecture?
 In what course(s)?
-Obtain a copy of the course catalogue.
+Obtain a copy of the course catalogue; nowadays, you can find it online.
 Read about the program in which you wish to teach.
 Review the text that the students are reading.
 Pick a topic that interests you and do a literature review.
-In bringing people to psychoanalysis, it is important to be conversant not only with the analytic literature but also with the literature that that they are assimilating in their coursework.
+In bringing people to psychoanalysis, it is important to be conversant not only with the psychoanalytic literature but also with the literature that that they are assimilating in their coursework.
 In that way, you can help students to translate their current theoretical understanding into psychoanalytic terms.
 Conversely, you can help students to translate psychoanalytic theory into everyday language.
 Also, go to the bookstore and review assigned texts for the course.
 If your topic will be new to their curriculum then make the case for why your lecture might be relevant and useful.

 Obtain a listing of faculty within the program.
 Learn about the faculty person who is teaching the course in which you would like to lecture.
 Anticipate that in order gain entry into the university setting you may have to make 4-5 contacts.
 One way to accomplish this expeditiously is to contact several faculty teaching the same course either within one university or across campuses.

 Odds are, if you are giving a lecture that will help liberal arts students to deepen their understanding of human behavior then you will be well-received.
 Similarly, if your talk helps students in more applied disciplines to improve their interactions with customers, clients, research subjects or patients, then faculty will be eager to incorporate your offering in their courses.